 If social media can resurrect an inferior belief like flat earth and make people worse by it, what else is possible?
 I think every negative attribute that Paul said is also possible.
 It's a challenge but I will try to explain how each has been enabled and amplified by social media, its economy, and the groupthink that it creates:

 - "lovers of themselves" - The first item on Paul's list deserves its lead position as it's the most important.
-The clinical word for this is narcissism, defined as excessive self-admiration.
-The epitome of a narcissism explosion seen today, the selfie photograph, exists because smartphones let you take them and social media gives you the reason why: to share them with the world.
+The clinical word for this is narcissism , defined as excessive self-admiration.
+Narcissism has been steadily increasing for decades due to many factors but has spiked in the last decade.
+The epitome of the narcissism explosion, the selfie photograph, exists because smartphones let you take them and social media gives you the reason why: to share them with the world.
 Not too long ago, anyone posting so many snapshots of themselves would have been ridiculed as full of themselves.
 Now many narcissistic behaviors like this have been normalized by social media; monkey see, monkey do.

 - "lovers of money" - You don't love something you never see or have.
 People love to show off their riches and people who want to have that lifestyle are eager watchers.
 In the past, people would consider such a focus shallow and shameful, but social media has normalized this, too.